Table of Contents

 5. Late Fees and reconnection fees

-In this example, we've set Days of Delinquency for Status Switch to 7 days for a very important reason - to ensure the customer does not have another bill run when they're already delinquent, the status must switch before the end of the month.
-With these parameters, the Account will become inactive on the 28th of the month, which means that no matter which of the year the customer is behind, the status will always switch in time for the next billing run.
+In this example, setting Days of Delinquency for Status Switch to 7 days is crucial — to ensure the customer does not have another bill run when they're already delinquent, the status must switch before the end of the month.
+With these parameters, the Account will become inactive on the 28th of the month, which means that regardless of when the customer falls behind, the status will always switch in time for the next billing run.

 The rules for Grace Days and Days of Delinquency for Status Switch may not be true every month, as the configuration of your instance's Billing Settings also play a role here.
 For example, if Days to check delinquency excludes weekends, and the invoice delinquency date happens to fall on a Saturday, then the delinquency will instead be pushed to Monday.
 This then changes the date of when a delinquent account would switch to a different account status, as this is calculated from when an invoice is first flagged delinquent.
 In our example, Peter Parent's invoice should have gone delinquent on Saturday, August 14th, 2021, but as the Days to check delinquency excludes weekends, his invoice instead went delinquent on Monday, August 16th, 2021.
 As the Days of Delinquency for Status Switch is set to 10 days, the account status will now switch on Thursday, August 26th, 2021.